mintkey/personal-site/README.md

 This is the second iteration of my website.
 My first website can be found here: https://hpdempsey.com/

-‼️ This website is still in progress ‼️

 ![](site-screenshot.png)

 ## Installation and setup